Wineville Chicken Coop murders: Sanford Clark (March 1, 1913 – June 20, 1991)

-Sanford's older sister, Jessie, became suspicious of the letters Sanford was forced to send home from Northcott's ranch.
-These letters assured the family that Sanford was well.

-Jessie traveled to the ranch in Wineville and stayed there for several days.
-At night, Clark told his sister about the crimes that had been committed at the Ranch.
-Jessie became terrified of Northcott, left the ranch, and returned to Canada.
-There, she told the American consul about the crimes that had occurred at Wineville.

-Sanford was not tried for murder because Assistant District Attorney Loyal C. Kelley believed very strongly that the boy was innocent.
-He said that Sanford had been a victim of Northcott's death threats and sexual abuse and was not a willing participant in the crimes committed at the chicken ranch.

-Kelley told Sanford that he had secured an entirely unique settlement of Sanford's legal situation by having him taken to the nearby Whittier State School, where an experimental program for delinquent youths was under way.
-He assured Sanford that the Whittier school was unique because of its compassionate mission of genuine rehabilitation.

-Sanford was sentenced to five years at the Whittier State School (later renamed the Fred C. Nelles Youth Correctional Facility).
+Clark was not tried for murder because assistant district attorney Loyal C. Kelley believed that he was innocent.
+Kelley said that Clark had been a victim of Northcott's death threats and sexual abuse and was not a willing participant in the crimes.
+Kelley instead recommended that Clark be sent to the Whittier State School, where an experimental program for delinquent youths was under way.
+He assured Clark that the Whittier school was unique because of its compassionate mission of genuine rehabilitation.
+Clark was sentenced to five years at the school (later renamed the Fred C. Nelles Youth Correctional Facility).
 His sentence was later commuted to 23 months, as he "had impressed the Trustees with his temperament, job skills and his personal desire to live a productive life during his nearly two years there."

-He died in 1991 at the age of 78, and was buried in Woodlawn Cemetery in Saskatoon, Saskatchewan in 1993.
+Clark died in 1991 at the age of 78 and was buried in Woodlawn Cemetery in Saskatoon, Saskatchewan in 1993.